Agriculture Runoff Contaminating Water Supplies

 We expand upon that study by accounting for prion exposure found in sewage sludge and farm waste, both of which are used as forms of fertilizer thanks to fraudulent risk assessments prepared by the United States Environmental Protection Agency.
 Parkinson’s disease, Alzheimer’s disease, Creutzfeldt-Jakob disease, chronic wasting disease and others forms of neurodegeneration are more accurately defined as forms of prion disease.
 Prion disease is highly transmissible.
 Prion disease is a global pandemic.

-According to the new study, genetics and exposure to agricultural pesticides are identified as the main factors affecting Parkinson’s disease.
+According to the new study, genetics and exposure to agricultural pesticides and neurotoxins are identified as the main factors affecting Parkinson’s disease.

 As with most environmentally related diseases, this study highlights the disproportionate risk and environmental racism low income, indigenous and people of color communities endure.